ietf-wg-dnsop/draft-ietf-dnsop-must-not-sha1/README.txt

    14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.

-2. Deprecating RSASHA1 and RSASHA1-NSEC3-SHA1 algorithms in DNSSEC
+2. Deprecating SHA-1 from DNSSEC Signatures and Delegation RRs

    The RSASHA1 [RFC4034] and RSASHA1-NSEC3-SHA1 [RFC5155] algorithms
+   MUST NOT be used when creating DS records.
+Validating resolvers MUST treat RSASHA1 and RSASHA1-NSEC3-SHA1 DS records as insecure.
+If no other DS records of accepted cryptographic algorithms are available, the DNS records below the delegation point MUST be treated as insecure.

+   The RSASHA1 [RFC4034] and RSASHA1-NSEC3-SHA1 [RFC5155] algorithms
    MUST NOT be used when creating DNSKEY and RRSIG records.
 Validating resolver implementations ([RFC9499] section 10) MUST continue to support validation using these algorithms as they are diminishing in use but still actively in use for some domains as of this publication.
-Because of RSASHA1 and RSASHA1-NSEC3-SHA1's non- zero use, deployed validating resolvers MAY be configured to continue to validate RRSIG records that use these algorithms.
-Validating resolvers deployed in more security strict environments MAY wish to treat these RRSIG records as an unsupported algorithm.
+Because of RSASHA1 and RSASHA1-NSEC3-SHA1's non-zero use, deployed validating resolvers MAY be configured to continue to validate RRSIG records that use these algorithms.
+Validating resolvers deployed in more security strict environments MAY treat these RRSIG records as an unsupported algorithm.

 3. Security Considerations

-   This document deprecates the use of RSASHA1 and RSASHA1-NSEC3-SHA1 signatures since they are no longer considered to be secure.
+   This document deprecates the use of RSASHA1 and RSASHA1-NSEC3-SHA1 for DNSSEC Delegation and DNSSEC signing since these algorithms are no longer considered to be secure.

 4. Operational Considerations

-   Zone owners currently making use of SHA-1 based algorithms should immediately switch to algorithms with stronger cryptographic algorithms, such as the recommended algorithms in the [DNSKEY-IANA] and [DS-IANA] tables.
+   Zone owners currently making use of SHA-1 based algorithms should immediately roll to algorithms with stronger cryptographic algorithms, such as the recommended algorithms in the [DNSKEY-IANA] and [DS-IANA] tables.

 5. IANA Considerations

+   [Note to IANA, to be removed by the RFC Editor: the registry fields listed above will be created by draft-ietf-dnsop-rfc8624-bis.]

+Hardaker & Kumari       Expires 22 November 2025                [Page 3]

+Internet-Draft         MUST NOT DNSSEC with SHA-1               May 2025

    IANA is requested to set the "Use for DNSSEC Delegation" field of the "Digest Algorithms" registry [DS-IANA]